Love to Love You Baby (album)

 Love to Love You Baby is the second studio album by American singer Donna Summer, released on August 27, 1975, and her first to be released internationally and in the United States.
 Her previous album Lady of the Night (1974) was released only in the Netherlands.
 The album was commercially successful, mainly because of the success of its title track, which reached number 2 on the US Pop charts despite some radio stations choosing not to play the song due to its sexually explicit nature.

-On the US Billboard 200, the album peaked at number 11 and became her first top 20 studio album but also was her last until the release of I Remember Yesterday in 1977.
+On the US Billboard Pop Albums chart, the album peaked at number 11 and became her first top 20 studio album but also was her last until the release of I Remember Yesterday (1977).
 To date, it remains one of Summer's most successful records.

 History

 In the summer of 1974, Summer approached producers Giorgio Moroder and Pete Bellotte with an idea for a song.
 A re-issued 45 of "Je t'aime... moi non plus" by Jane Birkin and Serge Gainsbourg was back on the charts, prompting Summer to pen her own 'racy' song.
 She had come up with the lyric "love to love you, baby" as the possible title for the song.
 Moroder in particular was interested in developing the new disco sound that was becoming increasingly popular, and used Summer's idea to develop the song into an overtly sexual disco track.
 The original three-minute single was released several times before it had any success – and later edited versions of the re-recorded much longer track were the versions which became a major international hit, almost a year later.
 He had the idea that she should moan and groan orgasmically, but Summer was initially reticent.
 Eventually she agreed to record the song as a demo for other singers to hear and possibly record and release.
-She stated she was not completely sure of some of the lyrics, and parts of the song were improvised while recording.
-She stated on a VH1's Behind the Music program that she pictured herself as Marilyn Monroe acting out the part of someone in sexual ecstasy.
+Summer stated she was not completely sure of some of the lyrics, and parts of the song were improvised while recording.
+She later recalled on an episode of VH1's Behind the Music that she pictured herself as Marilyn Monroe acting out the part of someone in sexual ecstasy.
 Moroder liked Summer's recording and insisted it should actually be released.
-Summer reluctantly agreed and the song, titled "Love to Love You", was released to modest success in Europe.
+She reluctantly agreed and the song, titled "Love to Love You", was released to modest success in Europe.

 The song, however, still did not have a US release after modest success in Europe.
 Moroder took it to Casablanca Records and label president Neil Bogart eventually decided to release it, but requested Moroder produce a version near twenty minutes.
 Summer, Moroder, and producer Pete Bellotte returned with a seventeen-minute version.
 Casablanca signed Summer and issued the single in November 1975 as "Love to Love You Baby".
 Casablanca distributed Summer's work in the US while other labels distributed it in different nations during this period.
+With the sound aesthetic and thudding four-on-the-floor kick-drum motif, Moroder and Bellotte established the template for Eurodisco.